Disinfecting drinking water

 • 1 litre (4 cups) of water

 Cover and let stand for 30 minutes before drinking.
 You should notice a slight chlorine smell after the 30 minutes.
 If not, add another 2 drops.
-Let the water stand for another 15 minutes
+Let the water stand for another 15 minutes.

 • If the water is cloudy, or colder than 10˚C (50˚F), double the amount of bleach added.
-Cover it and let it stand for 1 to 2 hours before drinking.
+Cover it and let it stand for one to 2 hours before drinking.
 The longer the treated water stands the better it works to disinfect the water

 • To reduce chlorine taste, let the water stand uncovered for a few hours, or pour it back and forth from one clean container to another several times